 13 - Handle Thickness

-We currently shape out our handles free-handed, so we have the benefit of offering a couple of different handle thickness options.
-In most cases we recommend our "standard" handle thickness.
-If you have rather long fingers, you may wish to choose the extra thick option (XL glove plus).
+In most cases we recommend our "standard" handle thickness or a 4/5.
+If you have rather long fingers, you may wish to choose the extra thick option (XL glove plus) or 5/5.
 Either thickness is comfortable and versatile for the majority of users.
 Note; if you choose an extra thick handle and you don't have long fingers, there is the possibility that your hand and forearm will exhaust more quickly during long carving sessions

 14 - Logo

-You're able to choose where our maker's mark is placed.
-The more subtle option is to place the company name on the spine.
+We have two different logos that may be placed on the knife.
+The more subtle option is the company name on the spine.
 The more decorative option is our circular landscape logo to be placed on the satin flats of the knife.
-Note; convex grinds and dark heat-treat finish knives will always have a spine logo
+Note; convex grind knives will always have a spine logo

 Spine etch (top), Circular landscape logo (bottom)